BrianKarcher/Blue-NES-Emulator/readme.md

 For information on how many cycles each instruction takes, reference https://www.nesdev.org/obelisk-6502-guide/reference.html.
 This link also includes the opcode for each instruction as well as the bytes which will obviously be very important to us :)

+***
+Memory
+***

+The 6502 has an address size of 65K.
+Please reference https://www.nesdev.org/wiki/CPU_memory_map.

+I won't list everything here.
+Of note are various mirrors.
+I will need to replicate that in case a mirrored address gets accessed for whatever reason.

+Also of note are the address range $6000-$7FFF.
+This is the address range that will get saved to disk.
+Note that this address range is huge compared to the NES's paltry 2KB of built-in memory.
+This SRAM adds an additional 8KB.
+This large amount of extra memory can be used as save data as well as work data.
+The Legend of Zelda is an example of a game that uses it for both.
+We have no idea what parts of this memory span are "save" data - it varies per game, so the entire 8 KB will need to be saved.
+With today's massive hard drives 8KB per game isn't much.

+One issue to note is that of save states.
+Save states need to record all working RAM.
+They do not care about "save" RAM.
+Well, they shouldn't.
+However, as noted above, the SRAM can be used for either and we will never know how it is structured.
+We will need to record the entire 8KB of SRAM along with the 2KB of NES RAM to the save state.
+A downside to this is loading a save state will revert your save data to that point in time.
+I have done this myself accidently on many occasions in other emulators.
+One solution to this potential issue is to create a backup when loading or saving states.
+FCEUX does this and is the best solution I know of for this glaring problem.

+Another thing to consider is how mapper chips work.
+I'll use the MMC1 as an example.
+Your game ROM is stored in address space $8000-$FFFF.
+The MMC1 splits this up into 8 banks.
+The game can swap the first seven of those banks for another bank on the cartridge.
+On the NES this is handled in hardware on the NES in the MMC1 chip.
+I'll have to mimick it in software.
+CHR-ROM banks can also be swapped.

+Given that the memory mappers sit between the CPU and the program data, this emulator will need to spend a few extra cycles routing it.
+Hope your machine can handle it!

+Annoyingly, the MMC 1 is a serial chip.
+It takes five instructions to change a bank and led to the slowdown in many NES games like Zelda 2.

+It was done for cost purposes.
+Less pins.
+We... have to deal with it.